-Total investments fell by 32.2% QoQ in Q3 but remained higher than the total capital committed during the same quarter last year
+Total Investments fell by 32.2% QoQ in the third quarter but remained higher than the total capital committed during the same quarter last year

 FinTech Investments in France are on track to surpass the record funding from last year